jagadeesh09/Deep-Learning/README.md

 # Neuron
-Neuron is a python code bank for implementing Convolutional Neural Networks
+Neuron is a library to build and train neural networks in python.